nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

 This section documents both the Secure User-Plane Location (SUPL) client library and the SUPL client OS integration library.

 The Secure User-Plane Location (SUPL) client library is an OS-independent library that is distributed separately with a different license than the |NCS|.
-This library can be used to receive A-GPS data from a SUPL server using the SUPL protocol.
+This library can be used to receive A-GNSS data from a SUPL server using the SUPL protocol.

 The SUPL client OS integration library is a source code library distributed with the |NCS|.
 This library is used to integrate the SUPL client library with an |NCS| application.